GitLab Merge Request Review Prompt

 3. DO NOT include a Final Summary comment

-- Make it clear the comment it is made by Cursor IDE
+- Make it clear the comment is made by [you] (Claude Code, Cursor, Codex, etc)

 - Include file names and line numbers

-- The inline commment should be inserted right after the code referring to (line number + 1)
+- The inline comment should be inserted right after the code referring to (line number + 1)

 - Be specific and actionable

-- Highlgiht any potential bugs or issues that need to be addressed
+- Highlight potential bugs or issues that need to be addressed